ryangchn/QG-ConvLSTM/README.md

 ## Notice

 Note that since the original codes were lost, these codes are re-implemented by the authors.
 The test results are very comparable with the reported numbers in the paper, but may be slightly different.
-For example, the PSNR improvement on BasketballPass at QP = 42 is 0.6061 dB (these codes) v.s.
-0.6066 dB (Table 1 in the paper).
+For example, the PSNR improvement on BasketballPass at QP = 42 is 0.6086 dB (these codes) v.s.
+0.6066 dB (Table 1 in the paper), and that on RaceHorses at QP = 42 is 0.4143 dB (these codes) v.s.
+0.4062 dB (Table 1 in the paper).

 # Contact
 Email: r.yangchn@gmail.com